Massive Scholarships for Students in Massachusetts for 2019 – 2020

 Provider: Kurt Kelly Hockey Memorial Fund (Charity Smith)

 Young men ages 18+ in Boston are at high risk for being victims of gang and gun violence.
 This risk grows exponentially during the summer.
 Semi pro football is a way for young men to stay off the streets and active during the spring and summer months.
 However many men can’t afford to play and therefore find themselves busying their time back in the streets.
 By making football more affordable we will slowly make progress in keeping guys off the streets and overall aiding in the fight to stop the violence.

 Amount: Up to $200

 Amount: The award shall be equal to the cost of the institution’s full time annual tuition charges

 The Massachusetts Public Service Grant was established for students who have experienced the loss of a parent and/or spouse who is killed or missing in the line of public service duty in the Commonwealth of Massachusetts.
 The Public Service Grant Program is the only scholarship program not based on demonstrated financial need, but rather entitlement.

 The FMC Skaters Scholarship program was developed in 1993 to provide financial assistance to ice sports participants and recreational ice skaters that demonstrate personal excellence on and off the ice.
 The scholarships are awarded to ice hockey, figure skating and recreational skaters in June of each year.

 Greater Worcester Community Foundation offers many college scholarships, ranging in size from $300 to $5,000.
 Students apply online from January through early March.
 Recipients are selected in April and May.
 Scholarships are awarded for the following academic year beginning in September.

-Still need help with financial aid and college scholarships?
+Still need help with financial aid and scholarships in Massachusetts?